justinmeiners/gesture-recognition/README.md

 A directional field is drawn for each glyph.
 The line integral is computed between the inputted gesture and each glyph field.
+This technique works well for gesture input, but would not work for OCR, as the direction of the strokes is the main feature used for detection.

 [1]: https://en.wikipedia.org/wiki/Line_integral